keobox/turic/lesson21/topics.md

 a byte representation, note that if `10` is the first number then the CPU is `little endian` the least significative byte is the first.
+- Use a larger number to see what happens in the byte representation.